jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add website footer
 - Fix dns and stuff
 - Fix naked domain SSL issue (or I think it's actually non-naked)
+- For the services cards, we could add little videos with text underneath instead of what we currently have.

 NICE TO HAVEs: